About Canadian historical weather radar

 What is a PRECIP-ET Product?

-PRECIP-ET images:
+PRECIP-ET images

 The PRECIP-ET (PRECIPET on images) is an extension of the PRECIP product (hence the use of ET in the product name).
-Compared to the previous PRECIP product, the PRECIP-ET performs a suite of additional quality control (QC) tests and tracks issues better.
+Compared to the previous PRECIP product, the PRECIP-ET performs a suite of additional quality control tests and tracks issues better.
 For example, Doppler filters might be rejecting moderate ground echoes in a particular area and thus weak meteorological echoes would not be detectible.
 In this case, PRECIP-ET would flag the missing data area, whereas PRECIP would simply treat the area as no echoes.
 This additional quality treatment is why we have migrated to PRECIP-ET in 2013, to get an improved service.

-1. Weather radars can receive non-meteorological echoes from ground objects such as buildings and towers; the PRECIP-ET product uses Doppler processing to edit out most of these false echoes.
+1. Non-meteorological echoes : Weather radars can receive non-meteorological echoes from ground objects such as buildings and towers; the PRECIP-ET product uses Doppler processing to edit out most of these false echoes.
 Doppler processing can detect these non-meteorological echoes because they are not moving in relation to the radar as the realistic precipitations as raindrops and snowflakes would.
 So, with the clutter caused by ground objects filtered out, the PRECIP-ET product provides a cleaner image close to the radar.
 In addition to the direct Doppler corrections, PRECIP-ET looks at patterns of echoes and attempts to remove echo patterns that do not appear meteorological.
 For example, if the radar implies very strong precipitation near the surface, then there should be a big storm above it.
 This process is more ambiguous than simple Doppler as some false targets look like precipitation and vice-versa, so the removal of many non-meteorological targets may lead to occasional removal of valid precipitation.

-2. Trees and hills around radars can block portions or the entire radar beams, resulting in a decreased ability to detect precipitation close to the ground near the radar.
+2. Blocked radar beams: Trees and hills around radars can block portions or the entire radar beams, resulting in a decreased ability to detect precipitation close to the ground near the radar.
 This problem can be particularly obvious during winter months when a lot of precipitation forms and falls close to the ground.
 Therefore with some or most of the radar beam being blocked in the very low levels during the winter, the radar may not do the best job at detecting light precipitation near the radar, and why no echoes does not necessarily mean no snow in reality close to the radar.

-3. Doppler processing is not as efficient, in general, at detecting weak precipitation as conventional radar processing is.
+3. Discontinuity: Doppler processing is not as efficient, in general, at detecting weak precipitation as conventional radar processing is.
 Since the PRECIP-ET product is a combination of Doppler processing (first 110 km from radar) and conventional processing (beyond 110 km from the radar), there can sometimes appear to be a discontinuity in the precipitation as one goes beyond 110 km from the radar.

 What is the difference between PRECIP-ET-Rain and PRECIP-ET-Snow images?